tobybreckon/opencv-record-windows/README.md

 // Record OpenCV Image Display Windows to a Movie File
 // a.ka. a Video Capture via HighGUI display windows hack

-// aut (see test.cpp, for instance)omatically records highGUI windows defined with either of:
+// automatically records highGUI windows defined with either of:
 // namedWindow(), cvNamedWindow() provided all such windows
 // are undated in the "main loop" via imshow() or cvShowImage().